 Compared with the baseline at $\ell_c^{\max} = 6$, the statistics in \cref{tbl:results.rotation.stats} prove that $\mathcal{F}_{6,8}(\cdot)$ helps counteract numerical diffusion.
-In particular, the average error reduces by a factor of 7.2, and the maximum error drops around 79\%.
+In particular, the average error reduces by a factor of 7.2, and the maximum error drops by around 79\%.
 Also important is the fact that artificial area loss decreases from 4.65\% to 0.59\%.
-These low-cost benefits are made possible thanks to compiling optimization and OpenBLAS.
-Further, \cref{tbl:results.rotation.stats} reveals that our alternating approach outperforms the numerical solver at twice the resolution.
+Further, \cref{tbl:results.rotation.stats} reveals that our approach outperforms the numerical solver at twice the resolution.
 For instance, the hybrid system preserves area more accurately than the baseline at $\ell_c^{\max} = 7$ but requires less than one-third of the computation time.
 For completeness, the last row of \cref{tbl:results.rotation.stats} includes the results for the semi-Lagrangian scheme at the reference training resolution (i.e., $\ell_c^{\max} = 8$).
 If one contrasts those measurements with ours, it is easy to see that the conventional method delivers smaller $\ell^1$ and $\ell^\infty$ error norms, as expected.
-This behavior echoes the findings of Zhuang \etal in \cite{Zhuang;etal;LrndDiscForPassSclrAdvctn2D;2021}, where an advecting neural model trained on a reference grid at $8\times$ the resolution achieved roughly the same accuracy as the baseline at $4\times$ the resolution. \Cref{fig:results.rotation.5.10} offers a visual perspective to our results corresponding to five and ten full revolutions.
-For comparison, we also include the standard solution for $\ell_c^{\max} = 7$.
+This behavior echoes the findings of Zhuang \etal in \cite{Zhuang;etal;LrndDiscForPassSclrAdvctn2D;2021}, where an advecting neural model trained on a reference grid at $8\times$ the resolution achieved roughly the same accuracy as the baseline at $4\times$ the resolution.
+Extrapolating that rule into our work, we should anticipate area-preservation and level-set accuracy improvements analogous to the baseline outcomes at half the mesh size (i.e., $h_c = 2^{-7}$ ). \Cref{fig:results.rotation.5.10} gives a visual perspective to our results corresponding to five and ten revolutions.
+We also include the standard solution for $\ell_c^{\max} = 7$ to ease the comparison.

 We conclude this experiment with a stress test.
 We compare the accuracy of our approach with the ordinary semi-Lagrangian scheme at the same ($\ell_c^{\max} = 6$) and twice the grid resolution ($\ell_c^{\max} = 7$).
 This time, the simulation lasts up to twenty revolutions.
 The resulting statistics appear in \cref{fig:results.rotation.stress.stats}.